Thairath Online

 ภาพจาก iStock

-Oatmeal is a "superfood" for the heart because it contains beta-glucan, a soluble fiber that effectively lowers LDL (bad) cholesterol levels.
-It is recommended to top it with berries or apples to boost antioxidant intake.
+Oatmeal is a "superfood" for the heart because it contains beta-glucan, a soluble fiber that effectively lowers LDL cholesterol.
+It’s recommended to top it with berries or apples to increase antioxidant intake.

 ภาพจาก iStock

-Various beans such as red beans, black beans, or peas are excellent sources of plant protein, low in fat, and very high in fiber.
-They help control blood sugar levels and support long-term heart health, ideal for those seeking varied clean eating options.
+Various beans—such as red beans, black beans, or peas—are excellent plant-based protein sources.
+They are low in fat and high in fiber, helping control blood sugar and promoting long-term heart health.
+This is ideal for those seeking clean eating without monotony.

 ภาพจาก iStock

-Green leafy vegetables like kale or spinach are high in vitamin K, which protects arteries and supports proper blood clotting.
-When eaten with grains like quinoa or nuts, it becomes a perfect heart-nourishing meal.
+Leafy greens like kale orspinachare high in vitamin K, which protects arteries and supports proper blood clotting.
+When eaten with whole grains like quinoa or nuts, it becomes a perfect heart-nourishing meal.

-Now that we know which menus are good for the heart, an equally important factor is the "preparation method" to preserve nutrients and avoid harming blood vessels.
-Expert doctors provide the following advice.
+Now that we know which menus are good for the heart, an equally important factor is the "cooking method" to preserve nutrients and protect blood vessels.
+Experts have offered the following advice.

-• Use healthy oils and reduce salt: You can roast seasonal vegetables using healthy oils like olive oil, and importantly, try to minimize the use of salt or seasoning.
+• Use healthy oils and reduce salt: You can roast seasonal vegetables using heart-healthy oils like olive oil.
+Importantly, try to minimize salt or seasoning use.

-• Avoid cream and sugar: It is advisable to avoid heavy cream, butter, and excessive sugar in your favorite dishes.
+• Avoid cream and sugar: Avoid heavy cream, butter, and excessive sugar in your favorite dishes.

-• Modify cooking methods: Switch from frying or heavily seasoning to baking, grilling, or stir-frying with minimal healthy oil.
+• Change cooking techniques: Switch from frying or heavy seasoning to baking, grilling, or lightly sautéing with small amounts of healthy oils.

 Source:Parade